A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Intertwining periods

 is, as a function of $T$, a polynomial exponential whose purely polynomial term is in fact constant and equal to $\pc^{G}(E_{-1}^P(\varphi),\mu)$.
 To compute this constant term, the starting point is the following lemma.

 \begin{lemme} \end{lemme}

 \begin{preuve} First one has

-One has basically to intervert the limit, the integration and the truncation.
+One has basically to invert the limit, the integration and the truncation.
 This can be easily justified by properties of the mixed truncation operator $\Lambda_m^T$ (see \cite{ar-truncated} proof of lemma 3.1 for a similar result). \end{preuve}

 The second step is to use the following analogue of the ``Maa\ss-Selberg relations''.

 \begin{proposition}(Jacquet-Lapid-Rogawski) We have for $\la\in \ago_{Q_L,\CC}^{G,*}$ in general position

 \end{proposition}